Rhethwika999/Workforce-Payroll-System/README.md

 ### List of Entities:
-Employee
-The Employee table stores all personal details of each employee, covering comprehensive information related to that individual.
+- **Employee:** Stores all personal details of each employee, covering comprehensive information related to that individual.

-Salary
-The Salary table records both current and historical salary details of employees.
-It helps managers and HR track salary grade changes and promotion dates.
+- **Salary:** Records both current and historical salary details of employees; helps managers and HR track salary grade changes and promotion dates.

-Department
-The Department table maintains data about all departments within the company that an employee can belong to.
+- **Department:** Maintains data about all departments within the company that an employee can belong to.

-Account Details
-The Account Details table stores information about the bank accounts linked by employees for salary credit purposes.
+- **Account Details:** Stores information about the bank accounts linked by employees for salary credit purposes.

-Attendance
-The Attendance table captures data on employee attendance, including the total number of hours worked each week.
+- **Attendance:** Captures data on employee attendance, including the total number of hours worked each week.

-Project
-The Project table holds information on all projects the company is currently handling as well as upcoming projects.
+- **Project:** Holds information on all projects the company is currently handling as well as upcoming projects.

-Education
-The Education table tracks each employee's academic qualifications, including all degrees earned.
+- **Education:** Tracks each employee's academic qualifications, including all degrees earned.

-Work Location
-The Work Location table stores details about office locations, including city, state, and the number of employees assigned to each location.
+- **Work Location:** Stores details about office locations, including city, state, and the number of employees assigned to each location.

-Leave
-The Leave table records the number of leaves an employee has taken or applied for within a month or a year.
+- **Leave:** Records the number of leaves an employee has taken or applied for within a month or a year.